noderators/elastos-supernode-setup/README.md

 4. Update /data/elastos/did/config.json
     - Change "RPCUser" to your own username you want to set
     - Change "RPCPass" to your own username you want to set
+    - Change "RPCPort" to the port of your choosing
+    - If you want to enable REST API Port, add
+        ```"EnableREST": true,```
+    - Change "RESTPort" to the port of your choosing

 5. Update /data/elastos/token/config.json
     - Change "RPCUser" to your own username you want to set
     - Change "RPCPass" to your own username you want to set
+    - Change "RPCPort" to the port of your choosing
+    - If you want to enable REST API Port, add
+        ```"EnableREST": true,```
+    - Change "RESTPort" to the port of your choosing

 6. Update /data/elastos/carrier/bootstrap.conf
     - Change "external_ip" to your own public IP address.
 Make sure to remove the 2 backslashes "//" from the line too